Tacna: Chilean administration

 According to the 1907 census, the population that year was numbered at 10,593 people.
 During this period, people such as Jorge Basadre and Salvador Allende (as well as his family) lived in the city.

+On 27 February 1927, a mudslide began at the Quebrada del Diablo at 4 p.m., following a continuous period of unusual heavy rain and lightning that began at 10 a.m.
+It was described at 4 to 5 metres in height and, once it reached a point known as Piedra Blanca, its path bifurcated, with most of the volume headed towards Arunta hill, while a lesser amount travelled through a dry river's path, where garbage would be disposed of, in the Quebrada de Karamolle.
+The flooding stopped short of the city's cemetery.

 Starting on 1 February 1928, by virtue of Decree with Force of Law No. 8,583 published that 28 January under the government of Carlos Ibáñez del Campo, the commune of Tacna was composed of three subdelegations: Intendencia, Comercio and Pocollay.
 This decree also ordered the creation of the communes of Palca and Sama, which together with Tacna formed a single municipal group; That is, neither Palca and Sama had their own communal government as in most communes in Chile.